jaade0587/jaade0587/Diffie-Hellmann File Transfer/README.md

-**Encrypted File Transfer & Diffie-Hellman MITM Lab**
+**Encrypted File Transfer & Diffie-Hellman Security Lab**

-This repository contains a set of Python scripts demonstrating encrypted file transfer, Diffie–Hellman key exchange, and a man-in-the-middle (MITM) attack against unauthenticated DH.
+This repository contains a set of Python scripts that explore file transfer over TCP, progressing from plaintext transmission to encrypted communication, and concluding with a man-in-the-middle (MITM) attack against unauthenticated Diffie–Hellman key exchange.

-The project is intended for educational and security research purposes.
+The project is designed for educational and security research purposes, demonstrating both secure protocol construction and common cryptographic pitfalls.

+**Project Overview**

+The repository intentionally follows a progression:

+Plaintext file transfer (no security)

+Password-based encryption

+Diffie–Hellman key exchange

+Active MITM attack

+This structure highlights why cryptography is necessary, how it is applied, and what goes wrong when authentication is missing.

 **Contents**

+uft.py
+Unencrypted file transfer (baseline implementation)

+eft.py
-eft.py – Password-based encrypted file transfer (baseline implementation)
+Password-based encrypted file transfer using symmetric cryptography

+eft-dh.py
-eft-dh.py – Diffie–Hellman–based encrypted file transfer
+Diffie–Hellman–based encrypted file transfer with dynamic session keys

-dh-proxy.py – MITM proxy that intercepts and decrypts DH-encrypted traffic
+dh-proxy.py
+Man-in-the-middle proxy exploiting unauthenticated Diffie–Hellman

-1. eft.py — Encrypted File Transfer (Password-Based)
+**1. uft.py — Unencrypted File Transfer (Baseline)**

-A simple encrypted file transfer tool that uses a pre-shared password to derive a symmetric key and securely transmit data over a TCP connection.
+A minimal TCP file transfer utility with no encryption, integrity protection, or authentication.
+This script serves as the baseline against which the encrypted implementations can be compared.

+**Purpose**

+To demonstrate how raw file transfer works over the network and why transmitting data in plaintext is insecure.

 **Features**

-AES-GCM encryption for confidentiality and integrity

-PBKDF2 key derivation from a user-supplied password
+Plain TCP socket communication

+Length-prefixed framing

 Client/server architecture

-Encrypted data sent via standard input (stdin)
+Streams data via stdin/stdout

+No cryptographic protections

+**Usage**

+**Server**

+python3 uft.py -l 9000 > received_file

+**Client**

+cat file.txt | python3 uft.py 127.0.0.1 9000

+**Security Implications**

+Data is transmitted in plaintext

+Traffic can be read or modified by any observer on the network

+Included strictly for educational comparison

+**2. eft.py — Encrypted File Transfer (Password-Based)**

+An encrypted file transfer tool that uses a pre-shared password to derive a symmetric encryption key.

+**Features**

+AES-GCM encryption (confidentiality + integrity)

+PBKDF2 key derivation from a shared password

+Client/server architecture

+Data streamed via stdin

+**How It Works**

+Client derives a key from a password and random salt

+File data is encrypted using AES-GCM

+Encrypted payload is transmitted to the server

+Server derives the same key and decrypts the data

 **Usage**